McHenry County Sheriff’s Office Dispatches for the Village of Prairie Grove

 FREE GUNLOCKS available at the Police Department - PROJECT CHILD SAFE (putting a lock on safety in your home).

 The Prairie Grove Police Department offers a vacation house watch program and Notary Public Services.
 The vacation watch request must be made in person at the station.
-The form is in Adobe Acrobat format.

 Residential Alarms: The Police Department encourages all homeowners that leave home for extended stays to install an alarm system.
 This allows Police personnel to respond quickly in an emergency situation.
 All residents with existing alarms should Click Here, to download "Police Alarm Permit Form" and return it to the Police Department (No fee required - this will ensure that the Police Department has all of your emergency contact information.)

 Premise Alert Program: The Illinois Premise Alert Program (Public Act 96-0788) provides for Public Safety Agencies in the State of Illinois to allow people with special needs to provide information to Police, Fire and EMS personnel to be kept in a database.
 The information can then be provided to responders dealing with situations involving the special needs individuals.
 The information provided by you will be kept confidential and used only to provide Police, Fire and EMS personnel with the information needed to deal with situations or emergencies involving a special needs person.
 The notification expires two (2) years after the date it was submitted.
 Please click here to get more information or to print the application form for submittal to the Prairie Grove Police Department.